dougyb83/MTDb-Movie-Television-Database/README.md

 ![screenshot](documentation/features/feature04.png)

-- **Log In and Sign Up Modals**
+- **log-in and sign-up Modals**

-    - I have choosen to have modals for the log in and sign up options instead of directing the user to a separate page.
-I feel this is more user friendly.
-For example if the user decides not to log in or sign up at that time they dont have to navigate back to the homepage.
+    - I have chosen to have modals for the log-in and sign-up options instead of directing the user to a separate page.
+I feel this is more user-friendly.
+For example, if the user decides not to log-in or sign-up at that time they don't have to navigate back to the homepage.
     - If the user clicks on the wrong button by mistake there is a link at the bottom of the modal that will take the user to the correct modal.
     - To close the modal the user can either click on the 'x' button or anywhere on the screen outside of the modal.
     - Once logged in the user will be directed to their library page.